Hina Khan Targeted Again! The Actress Trolled For Flaunting Bold Outfit During Ramzan!

 Will The Actress React To The Trolls?

-At the recent event (Ibaadat app launch), the actress had also said that she doesn't bother the trolls as they are faceless.
-Now, it has to be seen whether the actress react to these trolls and remain silent!
+At the recent event (Ibaadat app launch), the actress had also said that she doesn't bother about the trolls as they are faceless.
+Now, it has to be seen whether the actress would react to these trolls or remain silent!

 Salman Khan Says His Popularity Is Because Of Dus Ka Dum & TV, Not Because Of Films!